*Biology and Math courses must have been completed no more than five years prior to start of the program.

 4.4 Graduates will express satisfaction with the educational experience.

 4.5 Employers will express satisfaction with graduates as entry-level MLT's.

-The MLT program mission and goals is consistent with the mission and goals of the college.
-Achievement of the goals is measured by the Outcomes Assessment plan completed annually.
+The MLT program mission and goals are consistent with the mission and goals of the college.
+Achievement of the goals is monitored annually via the Outcomes Assessment plan.

 - Meet all college general requirements for admission as a degree-seeking student (as stated in the catalog) and be admitted to the college.

 - See "Programs with Special Admissions Requirements," in the college catalog.

 - Complete all required Learning Support courses by the end of the fall semester prior to the year in which admission is sought.

 - Have earned a cumulative grade point average (GPA) of 2.5 or above on a 4.0 scale for academic subjects.
 The high school GPA is used for students who have earned less than 12 college credit hours.
 An applicant who has not earned 12 credit hours of college level credit that has no high school GPA must have an average standard score of at least 450 on the GED® or 45 on the HiSET®.

 - Schedule, attend and complete a required MLT orientation/screening session.
 The orientation/screening sessions are conducted the first day of class in January.
 Applicants will receive all paperwork and a full explanation of the program and profession.
 Attend the required orientation/screening at the earliest possible date, giving yourself ample time to submit required materials by the February 28 deadline.